Chris Pratt Fights for the Future in 'The Tomorrow War' Trailer

-'The Tomorrow War' Trailer Sees Chris Pratt and Yvonne Strahovski Battling Aliens
+'The Tomorrow War' Trailer Sees Chris Pratt Battling Aliens in the Future

 Even when Chris Pratt isn't guarding the galaxy, he's fighting deadly aliens to save humankind from extinction, as seen in the official trailer for The Tomorrow War.